nnellans/github-workflows-guide/README.md

     types:
     - opened

-#option 4: if this workflow is used as a template (reusable workflow)
+#option 4: if this workflow is used as a reusable workflow (template)
 on:
   workflow_call:
     inputs: # input parameters